What Is GROUP B STREPTOCOCCUS?

 - Mayonnaise (homemade containing raw eggs)

-- Shark, marlin and swordfish should be avoided and tuna restricted to two medium cans or one fresh steak per week.
+- Shark, marlin, and swordfish should be avoided and tuna restricted to two medium cans or one fresh steak per week.
 This follows concerns about mercury in these fish and also applies to women who are breastfeeding or intending to become pregnant.

-- Peanuts: If you or members of your close family suffer from peanut allergy or allergic disease such as atopic eczema, asthma or hay fever, it is recommended that you avoid eating peanuts or food containing peanut products during pregnancy and while breastfeeding.
+- Peanuts: If you or members of your close family suffer from peanut allergy or allergic diseases such as atopic eczema, asthma or hay fever, it is recommended that you avoid eating peanuts or food containing peanut products during pregnancy and while breastfeeding.

-What about Diet drinks?
+What About Diet Drinks?

 - Are diet drinks okay?
 Yes, after the first trimester (13 weeks), but try not to drink more than one a day.
 If given a choice, use products with Nutrisweet, also known as Aspartame.

 - Symptoms seemed more pronounced when the stomach is empty.
-Eating frequently (every 1 1/2 – 2 hours) in small amounts will keep the nausea to a minimum.
+Eating frequently (every 1 1/2 – 2 hours) in small amounts will keep nausea to a minimum.

 - Separate liquids from solid foods – if you drink something, don’t eat for at least 30 minutes.